Barry Setlow, Ph.D.

-Professor, Departments of Psychiatry, Neuroscience, & Psychology University of Florida College of Medicine, Gainesville, FL
+Professor, Departments of Psychiatry, Neuroscience, & Psychology University of Florida College of Medicine

 B.A., Psychology, Yale University

-1998 Ph.D. in Biological Sciences, Department of Psychobiology, University of California, Irvine.
-Dr. James L. McGaugh, Chair
+Ph.D., Biological Sciences, Department of Psychobiology, University of California, Irvine (Dr. James L. McGaugh, Chair)

-1998-2002 Postdoctoral Fellow, Department of Psychological and Brain Sciences, Johns Hopkins University, Laboratory of Dr. Michela Gallagher
+Postdoctoral Fellow, Department of Psychological and Brain Sciences, Johns Hopkins University (Laboratory of Dr. Michela Gallagher)

-Much of the research in my laboratory concerns interactions between decision-making processes and drugs of abuse.
-In some of this research, we investigate the long-term effects of chronic exposure to drugs of abuse on cognitive outcomes, with a particular focus on different types of decision-making processes (for example, risky and impulsive decision-making) and the neural mechanisms underlying drug-induced alterations in such processes.
-In other research, we investigate how individual differences in risky and impulsive decision-making predict propensity for future drug use.
-In all of this research, we use a variety of techniques (e.g., behavioral/cognitive testing, behavioral pharmacology, biochemistry, optogenetics, in vivo electrophysiology) to identify mechanisms that mediate relationships between decision-making and drug abuse, with the ultimate goal of identifying therapeutic targets for both maladaptive decision-making and addiction.
+Much of the research in Dr. Setlow’s laboratory concerns interactions between cognition, motivation, and addiction.
+In some of their work, they investigate how acute and chronic exposure to drugs of abuse affects cognitive and motivational outcomes, with a particular focus on risky and impulsive decision-making processes.
+In other work, they investigate the neural mechanisms of such decision-making processes, and how individual differences in decision-making predict propensity for future drug use.
+Dr. Setlow’s laboratory uses behavioral, pharmacological, biochemical, and electrophysiological approaches in rodent models to identify mechanisms that mediate relationships between decision-making and drug use, with the goal of identifying therapeutic targets for both disordered decision-making and addiction.
+In addition, they collaborate with other laboratories on projects concerning the behavioral and neural basis of age-related cognitive impairments.